Eastside Specialist Spotlight: Irina Jaeger, MD, Urologist

 “No one knows quite what causes it,” she says.
 “It’s a very disabling condition and can be present in any age group, old or young.
 This condition can be very frustrating for patients and their physicians, as no specific cause has been found, and treatment options are often limited.
 What we do is provide an individualized treatment plan, including a variety of medical options, pelvic floor therapy and cord blocks where we inject anesthetic into the spermatic cord.”

 Dr. Jaeger earned her medical degree at University of Maryland School of Medicine and completed her urology residency training at UH Cleveland Medical Center.
-After beginning her career at Kaiser Permanente and Healthspan, she was recruited to join the faculty at UH and as an Assistant Professor at Case Western Reserve University School of Medicine about a year ago, with offices at UH Chagrin Highlands Health Center and UH University Suburban Health Center.
+After beginning her career at Kaiser Permanente and Healthspan, she was recruited to join the faculty at UH and as an Assistant Professor at Case Western Reserve University School of Medicine about a year ago, with offices at UH Chagrin Highlands Health Center and University Hospitals Suburban.

 Dr. Jaeger says she is glad to again be affiliated with UH and provide an optimal experience to UH patients.